-The school's Designated Safeguarding Lead and any person undertaking the role of Deputy Designated Safeguarding Lead undertakes refresher training at 2 yearly intervals, provided by Calderdale Council's Schools Safeguarding Service.
+Following successful completion of Initial Designated Safeguarding Lead (DSL) training, the school's DSL and any person undertaking the role of Deputy DSL undertakes refresher training at 2 yearly intervals, provided by Calderdale Council's Schools Safeguarding Service.
 The DSL's also attend other opportunities such as the DSL Network events and Multi-Agency Training to ensure that they are up to date with current practices and procedures and in order to further their continuous professional development.

-The Principal and all other school staff, including non-teaching staff and volunteers, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training in Basic/Foundation Safeguarding Awareness on an annual basis.
-The school ensures that this takes place through the DSL providing annual face-to-face training, biennial online training using Educare, and the DSL keeps staff updated as necessary via email and staff meetings.
+The Headteacher and all other school staff, including non-teaching staff and volunteers, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training in Basic/Foundation Safeguarding Awareness on an annual basis.
+The school ensures that this takes place through the DSL providing annual face-to-face training, online training courses and the DSL keeps staff updated as necessary via email and staff meetings.